palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 # Using Python:

 **Note:**
-In order to run the program in your Local Machine, the following libraries must be installed.
+In order to run the this program in the Local Machine, the following libraries must be installed.
 The libraries can be installed in the Local Machine using the following command:

 ```bash